A general Bayesian bootstrap for censored data based on the beta-Stacy process: Empirical illustration

 Results are shown in Figures \ref{fig:2}b-c.
-For the 10-year survival probability (panel b), the distribution of beta-Stacy bootstrap samples approaches that obtained from the beta-Stacy process as $m$ increases.
-Indeed, the associated Kolmogorov-Smirnov statistics are $\Delta_{10}=0.24$, $\Delta_{100}=0.07$, and $\Delta_{1,000}=0.02$.
-Similar results where also obtained for the 10-year restricted mean survival (panel c), for which we computed $\Delta_{10}=0.31$, $\Delta_{100}=0.11$, and $\Delta_{1,000}=0.03$.
-The choice $m=1,000$ thus seems to provide a good approximation to the posterior laws of interest.
+For the 10-year survival probability (panel b), the distribution of beta-Stacy bootstrap samples approaches that obtained from algorithm GvdVa as $m$ increases.
+Indeed, the associated Kolmogorov-Smirnov statistics are $\Delta_{10}=0.24$, $\Delta_{100}=0.06$, and $\Delta_{1,000}=0.02$.
+Similar results where also obtained for the 10-year restricted mean survival (panel c), for which we computed $\Delta_{10}=0.32$, $\Delta_{100}=0.11$, and $\Delta_{1,000}=0.02$.
+The choice $m=1,000$ thus seems to have provided a good approximation to the posterior laws of interest.